 Ironically, this situation hit close to home for me.

-The previous Sunday, I had been sitting in church when my 3mo began to get fussy.
-My husband and I tried to keep him quiet while also wrangling a 3yo into his seat, and trying desperately to listen to the sermon—any little bits of hope we can cling to in the moment.
-During this mess (I can only imagine how we looked), another momma who has five of her own came over to me and said, "I know that kind of tired and I'd love to take a turn."
+Last Sunday, I had been sitting in church when my 3-month-old began to get fussy.
+My husband and I tried to keep him quiet while also wrangling our 3-year-old into his seat, and trying desperately to listen to the sermon—any little bits of hope we can cling to in the moment.
+During this mess (I can only imagine how we looked), another momma who has five of her own much older than ours came over to me and quietly said, "I know that kind of tired and I'd love to take a turn."
 Those were her words of solidarity and comfort as she offered to take my sweet baby and walk with him behind us.
 I handed him to her reluctantly, not wanting her to miss the service, and also self-conscious of the fact that my kiddo has great lungs (i.e. can be heard a mile down the street, easy).
 But she was kind and confident, and I really needed a minute.

 I'd like to clarify that our church is a small church plant.
 On Sundays, there are only about 60 people on average, and there are tons and tons of kids.
 Probably as many kids as there are adults.
-This momma's kids are older, 7-14ish, and sit calmly together in a row almost every Sunday.
-But when she offered to walk with my kiddo that morning, I never felt judged, or silently criticized that my kids weren't doing acting like her kids.
+I didn't know this woman particularly well, but we'd been around each other enough that I felt comfortable letting her help.
+Her kids are older, 7-14ish, and sit calmly together in a row almost every Sunday.
+Something I admire and hope to achieve one day.
+But when she offered to walk with my kiddo that morning, I never felt judged, or silently criticized that my kids weren't doing or acting like her kids.

 I felt loved.